- Updated on September 11, 2020

-There are 2 most important regular types of breathing patterns:
+There are 2 most important regular types of Respiratory patterns:

 Ideal breathing, according to clinical experience of about 200 Russian medical doctors, due to CO2 effects, is very slow: only about 3-4 breaths/minute.
 Here is a list of all four types of regular automatic (or unconscious) breath patterns on one chart.

 Fig. Four types of breathing, their minute ventilation, respiratory frequency, and body-oxygen test results.